 Julie had a transplant in 2009

 Share what you’re thinking – find someone you can talk to.
 It could be a friend, or someone trained to listen: your GP, specialist nurse, transplant team, psycho-oncology team, or a counsellor.
+You may also find comfort in talking to religious figures or charitable organisations, such as the Samaritans or our Anthony Nolan Patient Services team.

 Connecting with others who’ve been through transplant can improve how you feel in yourself: